imcuong98/docs/_docs/fields/taxonomy-advanced.md

 }
 ```

-If the field is neither cloneable or multiple, e.g. it has single value, then the [rwmb_meta()](/rwmb-meta/) function returns the single term object:
+If the field is neither cloneable nor multiple, e.g. it has single value, then the [rwmb_meta()](/rwmb-meta/) function returns the single term object:

 ```php
 $term = rwmb_meta( $field_id );